lineality/NLP_Curriculum_Notes/README.md

 - wolf, wolves
 - be, are, was, were, is,

-In some languages (such as japanese) there is a 'dictionary form' separate from the gazillion other forms based on that.
-But in languages such as English, there is no 'dictionary form,' so this was created for this purpose and called a lema.
+In some languages (such as Japanese) there is a 'dictionary form' separate from the gazillion other word-forms based on that.
+But in languages such as English, there is no 'dictionary form,' so a new 'meta-word-form' was created for this purpose and this is called a "lema."

+Stem vs. Lema

+In some cases you could try to use a 'stem' (form of a word) as a proxy for a 'dictionary form' or 'lema' form of a word.
+- e.g. pour poured pouring

 The problem with 'stems' is that often clipping the end off a word will not give you the same 'root-step'